RamenDR/ramen/test/README.md

     - `cpus`: Number of CPUs per VM (default 2)
     - `memory`: Memory per VM (default 4g)
     - `addons`: List of minikube addons to install
-    - `scripts`: Optional list of scripts to run during start.
+    - `workers`: Optional list of workers to run when starting a profile.
+Use multiple workers to run scripts in parallel.
+        - `name`: Optional worker name
+        - `scripts`: Scripts to run by this worker.
             - `file`: Script filename
             - `args`: Optional argument to the script.
-If not specified the script is run without any arguments.
+If not specified the script is run with one argument, the profile name.
-- `scripts`: Optional list of scripts to run after the profile scripts.
+- `workers`: Optional list of workers for running scripts after all profile are started.
+    - `name`: Optional worker name
+    - `scripts`: Scripts to run by this worker
         - `file`: Script filename
         - `args`: Optional argument to the script.
 If not specified the script is run without any arguments.

 ## The regional-dr environment